Osiris-Team/Desku/README.md

 <div>
 <details>
-<summary>Method chaining not possible / fallback to super class.
+<summary>Extending another component?
+Method chaining not possible / fallback to super class.
 What to do?</summary>

 The problem in more detail:
 ```java